-Fisheries biologists at Olympic National Park are increasingly concerned about the effects of non-native fish on native fish communities.
-Mountain lakes had no fish until they were stocked between 1913 and 1975.
+Fisheries biologists at Olympic National Park are increasingly concerned about the effects of non-native fish communities.

+Mountain lakes had no

+fish until they were stocked between 1913 and 1975.
 At least 10 different fish species were planted via helicopter, airplane, horses, and by backpackers.
-More than 14.5 million fish were planted into Lake
+More than 14.5 million fish were planted into Lake Crescent alone.

-Crescent alone.
 Today, non-native brook trout and non-indigenous rainbow trout occur in 5 of 12 major watersheds in the park.
-These non-native fish significantly threaten native amphibians and fish, particularly the federally threatened bull trout.
+These non-native fish significantly threaten native fish, particularly the federally threatened bull trout.